-Then I think of my father-in-law who cared for his wife when she had Parkinson’s disease.
+Then I think of my father-in-law, who cared for his wife when she had Parkinson’s disease.
 It broke his heart when he had to put her in a nursing home.
-She had no idea who he was and became paranoid from the disease process.
+She had no idea who he was and became paranoid about the disease process.

-Every day he went to the nursing home to see her and remind her she was loved.
+Every day he went to the nursing home to see her and remind her that he loved her.

 I also have a young friend in her 50’s who has a sick husband.
-I have watched him decline and the workload on her increase.
+I have watched him decline, and the workload on her increased.
 But she doesn’t notice how much work it is because she loves him and it came on slow.
 Each day seems like the one before.